 Programs were being conducted to keep the Buffs up-to-date.
 Including the upgrade programs conducted in the 1960s, probably much more money has been spent on upgrades than was required to build the Buffs in the first place.

 Several structural reinforcement programs were conducted in the early 1970s, while other upgrades gave the Buff new capabilities.
 In 1969:1971, a number of B-52Ds were modified to carry naval mines, giving the bomber a new role in maritime power projection.
-The aircraft's long range allowed to drop these weapons at almost any oceanic chokepoint in the world.
+The aircraft's long range allowed it to drop these weapons at almost any oceanic chokepoint in the world.
 Some US Navy brass were a bit irritated with the Air Force for encroaching on their turf, and in the 1980s the Navy successfully lobbied for restrictions in US war plans on the B-52's maritime activities.

 The B-52 would also be qualified for other new conventional munitions, such as cluster bombs, and all B-52Gs and B-52Hs were finally fitted to carry bombs on their external pylons.
 However, in 1973 SAC, never having liked sparing their precious heavy bombers for the tactical role, returned all their B-52s to operating in the strategic role, with the conventional capability left strictly as a backup.